 The Norwegian Hurtigruten ship line offers cruises along the Norwegian coast throughout the year, with beautiful scenery along the Western coast.
 Heading north past the Arctic Circle, chasing the Northern Lights at the open sea is the ideal location, with no city lights to pollute the visibility.

 We have put together a selection of amazing winter cruise packages – hunting the Northern Lights, with Dog sledding, Snow mobile safari, North Cape excursion & overnight stay in a real Snow Hotel.

 Read more about our Northern Lights Cruise packages

 The fjords are beautiful in winter as well.
 You can join the extensive, 5 nights Norway in a Nutshell round trip starting in Oslo, with the scenic Bergen rail line across the beautiful, snow covered Hardangervidda mountain plateau to Bergen.

 Spend 2 nights in picturesque Bergen, then by train and coach to the fjord village of Gudvangen.
 Here you board a ferry for a 2 hour fjord cruise on the amazing, narrow Unesco Naeroyfjord & the Aurlandsfjord to the village of Flam.
+You can add an exciting winter fjord safari in Flam.
+On this tour you have the chance to get close to small villages and waterfalls along the way, with a stop for hot drinks and a taste of the local goat cheese in the village of Undredal.
 Continue on the famous Flam Railway & Bergen line to Oslo.

 Winter in Oslo: